IMBRUVICA Hard capsule Ref.[8478] Active ingredients: Ibrutinib

 Single agent:

 The safety and efficacy of IMBRUVICA in patients with CLL were demonstrated in one uncontrolled study and one randomised, controlled study.
-The open-label, multi-center study (PCYC-1102-CA) included 51 patients with relapsed or refractory CLL, who received 420 mg once daily.
+The open-label, multi-centre study (PCYC-1102-CA) included 51 patients with relapsed or refractory CLL, who received 420 mg once daily.
 IMBRUVICA was administered until disease progression or unacceptable toxicity.
-The median age was 68 years (range: 37 to 82 years), median time since diagnosis was 80 months, and median number of prior treatments was 4 (range: 1 to 12 treatments), including 92.2% with a prior nucleoside analog, 98.0% with prior rituximab, 86.3% with a prior alkylator, 39.2% with prior bendamustine and 19.6% with prior ofatumumab.
+The median age was 68 years (range: 37 to 82 years), median time since diagnosis was 80 months, and median number of prior treatments was 4 (range: 1 to 12 treatments), including 92.2% with a prior nucleoside analogue, 98.0% with prior rituximab, 86.3% with a prior alkylator, 39.2% with prior bendamustine and 19.6% with prior ofatumumab.
 At baseline, 39.2% of patients had Rai Stage IV, 45.1% had bulky disease (≥5 cm), 35.3% had deletion 17p and 31.4% had deletion 11q.

 ORR was assessed according to the 2008 IWCLL criteria by investigators and IRC.
-At a median duration follow up of 16.4 months, the ORR by IRC for the 51 relapsed or refractory patients was 64.7% (95% CI: 50.1%; 77.6%), all PRs.
+At a median duration follow-up of 16.4 months, the ORR by IRC for the 51 relapsed or refractory patients was 64.7% (95% CI: 50.1%; 77.6%), all PRs.
 The ORR including PR with lymphocytosis was 70.6%.
 Median time to response was 1.9 months.
 The DOR ranged from 3.9 to 24.2+ months.
 The median DOR was not reached.

-A randomised, multi-center, open-label phase 3 study of IMBRUVICA versus ofatumumab (PCYC-1112-CA) was conducted in patients with relapsed or refractory CLL.
-Patients (n=391) were randomised 1:1 to receive either IMBRUVICA 420 mg daily until disease progression or unacceptable toxicity, or ofatumumab for up to 12 doses (300/2,000 mg).
+A randomised, multi-centre, open-label phase 3 study of IMBRUVICA versus ofatumumab (PCYC-1112-CA) was conducted in patients with relapsed or refractory CLL.
+Patients (n=391) were randomised 1:1 to receive either IMBRUVICA 420 mg daily until disease progression or unacceptable toxicity, or ofatumumab for up to 12 doses (300/2 000 mg).
 Fifty-seven patients randomised to ofatumumab crossed over following progression to receive IMBRUVICA.
 The median age was 67 years (range: 30 to 88 years), 68% were male, and 90% were Caucasian.
 All patients had a baseline ECOG performance status of 0 or 1.
 The median time since diagnosis was 91 months and the median number of prior treatments was 2 (range: 1 to 13 treatments).
 At baseline, 58% of patients had at least one tumour ≥5 cm.
 Thirty-two percent of patients had deletion 17p (with 50% of patients having deletion 17p/TP53 mutation), 24% had 11q deletion, and 47% of patients had unmutated IGHV.

-Table 7.
+Table 16.
 Efficacy results in patients with CLL (Study PCYC-1112-CA):

-EndpointIMBRUVICA N=195Ofatumumab N=196
+EndpointIMBRUVICA

 Median PFSNot reached8.1 months